bryanboyer/lullablock/README.md

 - [ky040 Rotary Encoder, from Cylewet](https://www.amazon.com/Cylewet-Encoder-15%C3%9716-5-Arduino-CYT1062/dp/B06XQTHDRR)
 - Power supply
 - Terminal blocks and/or wire as needed
+- Case using [supplied 3D print files](https://github.com/bryanboyer/lullablock/tree/master/3dprint) or your own design
+- Handful of nylon M2.5 screws and hex nuts
+- Handful of nylon 6-32 thumbscrews and hex nuts

 ## 🧰 Hardware setup
 Assemble Speaker Bonnet and attach to RPI Zero.
 Then wire the following together using [jumpers](https://www.adafruit.com/product/1953?gclid=CjwKCAiA25v_BRBNEiwAZb4-ZRbKXj26y8MHqaMjv3Fv1vKvwB_-EpQndhkhp318n3Iuip4fMkSVdhoChYwQAvD_BwE) or soldered connections.
 The Speaker Bonnet includes a ptototyping area, so you will be connecting to that with the following: